Written by Laurence N. Wolfe, D.C. Fontana, and Gene Roddenberry

 The story is a bit of a cliche but manages to be compelling.
 Despite what Daystrom has attempted to create, the computer cannot reason the same way as a human.
 It sees a series of possibilities and not the nuances that trigger a gut reaction or instinct in the live beings when they are in charge.
 It doesn’t know anything but black or white; yes or no; friend or enemy.

 The actors are good here.
 Shatner manages to really capture everything good about the role.
-Kirk is both threatened by the M-5 and having to overcome it and outsmart it.
+Kirk is both threatened by the M-5 and has to overcome it and outsmart it.
 He must find a way to convince it to stand down when it doesn’t see that it has to.
 William Marshall as Daystrom does a great job as a man breaking down when his ultimate creation fails; when his child has gone awry.
 It’s a really great performance that could easily have been overacted and both of these actors are really what makes the episode worth it.

 While predictable, The Ultimate Computer is a good episode on both the story and action front.
 The acting stands out and there’s enough suspense to keep the viewer engaged even all these years later.